-- FEB 1 CHERT annual report that evaluates the past extractions. - FEB 28 Biological monitoring data gathered in November or December submitted to the Corps, NMFS, CDFW, and CHERT. - SPRING Gravel Week: the involved agencies are invited to meet to review permit applications and compliance.
+FEB 1 CHERT annual report that evaluates the past extractions may in part rely on the monitoring reports.

+SPRING Gravel Week: the regulating agencies meet to review permit applications and compliance.
 No specific date is established for the annual meeting.